APDU via VHL

 You want to control access permissions and set up authenticated and encrypted communication.
 In this case, you need to configure Authentication and Encryption.

 - USB virtual COM port (recommended when not using the SDK, required for RDP)

-- Ethernet client
+- Ethernet (host as client only)